-- ascertained by the trust service provider's security and certification policy, - integrated into the guidance of the signatory and - their effect shall be ensured by means of supervision. - (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the authorization codes as well as the integrity of the data to be signed during transmission from the signatory to the QSCD are part of the QSCD's system environment 16 and thus outside the scope of this QSCD-certificate.
+- ascertained by the trust service provider's security and certification policy, - integrated into the guidance of the signatory and - their effect shall be ensured by means of supervision. - (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the authorization codes as well as the integrity of the data to be signed during transmission from the signatory to the QSCD are part of the QSCD's system environment21 and thus outside the scope of this QSCD-certificate.
 It must be ensured that the signatories are informed that components used for the initiation of the signature process (mobile phone, web browser) must be suitable protected.
-The signatories shall keep control of their assigned devices and shall promptly report any circumstance where a credential is compromised according to the defined revocation or suspension procedures. - (2) The QSCD must be operated by a qualified trust service provider. - (3) The qualified trust service provider must operate the QSCD in a protected environment; this environment must provide sufficient measures to protect the QSCD against physical tampering and unauthorized physical or network access.
-In particular the following procedures shall be adhered to: - The web servers used for Protect & Sign Core Application and HSS are configured only with authorized certificates to validate the SSL/TLS connections. - Owners of trusted roles for the administration of SSCD components shall be authenticated using private keys stored on certified tokens. - Employees holding trusted roles shall meet the personnel requirements defined in ETSI EN 319 401. - Physical and IT security used to host and operate the SSCD components shall be compliant with ETSI EN 319 401. - HSMs must be initialised and operated according to their FIPS 140-2 level 3 resp.
-Common Criteria EAL4+ certification.
-In order to guarantee dual control at least two distinct persons shall be used as HSM activation data holders to configure the HSM and the partition inside the HSM used for the SCD as well as for the HSS roles partition master secret (to manage the partition configuration and create the HSS master key) and partition administrator (to manage the HSM partition password that is encrypted with the HSS master key). - Before a customer is authorized to use the QSCD to deliver qualified signatures, the customer acting as a registration authority shall be checked as compliant with the TSP's Certificate Policy and Certificate Practice Statement (based on ETSI EN 319 411-2 QCP) and a contract shall be signed by the customer to bind the customer to the Certificate Policy and TSP's signature policy obligation. - As a registration authority the customer shall authenticate the signatory in order to collect signatory ID and signatory SAP information (phone number) meeting the requirements defined in eIDAS Article 24 para 1 and the customer shall be audited against ETSI EN 319 411-2 QCP, ETSI EN 319 411-1 and ETSI EN 319 401 for those requirements that apply to an external registration authority. - When the calling application computes the hash of the document to be signed by the signatory, the calling application shall use a secure hash algorithm (at least SHA-256). - The proof file shall be archived by the customer or by DocuSign France for at least 7 years and 15 days according DocuSign France's CP in order to be compliant with ETSI EN 319 411-2 - Technical certificates used by the calling application are enrolled by a TSP with a level equivalent to ETSI EN 319 411-1 (LCP).
+The signatories shall keep control of their assigned devices and shall promptly report any circumstance where a credential is compromised according to the defined revocation or suspension procedures. - (2) The QSCD must be operated by a qualified trust service provider under the eIDAS regulation. - (3) The qualified trust service provider must operate the QSCD in a protected environment; this environment must provide sufficient measures to protect the QSCD against physical tampering and unauthorized physical or network access.
+In particular the following procedures shall be adhered to: - The web servers used for Protect & Sign core application and HSS are configured only with authorized certificates to validate the SSL/TLS connections. - Owners of trusted roles for the administration of QSCD components shall be authenticated using private keys stored on certified tokens. - Employees holding trusted roles shall meet the personnel requirements defined in ETSI EN 319 401. - Physical and IT security used to host and operate the QSCD components shall be compliant with ETSI EN 319 401. - HSMs must be initialised and operated according to their FIPS 140-2 level 3 or Common Criteria EAL4+ certification.
+In order to guarantee dual control at least two distinct persons shall be used as HSM activation data holders to configure the HSM and the partition inside the HSM used for the SCD as well as for the HSS roles partition master secret (to manage the partition configuration and create the HSS master key) and partition administrator (to manage the HSM partition password that is encrypted with the HSS master key).

-16 in accordance with recital 56 of eIDAS
+21 in accordance with recital 56 of eIDAS